Tag archive for: DUMG

 - Pros: Printable worksheets

-- Poster: download
+- Poster: Download

 - URL: https://kidprotect.fr/

-- Target audience: General practitioners, Early childhood professionals
+- Target audience: General practitioners, early childhood professionals

-New projects currently being designed
+New projects currently in the planning stages

 SPES is therefore always organized in three stages:

-Program for the 2022 edition
+Program for the 2022 Edition

-The SPES (Primary Care, Environment, and Health) program is a training project run by the University Department of General Medicine at the Montpellier-Nîmes Faculty of Medicine and the Avicenne University Multidisciplinary Health Center in Cabestany.
-A training day for interns in general medicine and a conference open to the general public will take place on September 9, 2021.
+The SPES (Primary Care, Environment, and Health) program is a training initiative organized by the Department of General Practice at the Montpellier-Nîmes School of Medicine and the Avicenne University Multidisciplinary Health Center in Cabestany.
+A one-day training session for general practice residents, as well as a public lecture, will take place on September 9, 2021.

-It is part of the call for projects launched by the Occitanie Regional Health Agency (ARS) as part of the 3rd Regional Health and Environment Plan, of which it is one of the winners.
-In particular, it aims to strengthen the ownership of environmental health among citizens and health professionals.
+It is part of the call for proposals launched by the Occitanie Regional Health Agency (ARS) as part of the 3rd Regional Health and Environment Plan, of which it is one of the winning projects.
+In particular, it aims to increase public and healthcare professionals’ engagement with environmental health.

-Project organization
+Project Organization

 To this end, it is organized in three stages:

-Find out more about the SPES training program
+Learn more about the SPES program

-Meeting with the head of teaching
+Meeting with the academic advisor

-Dr. François Carbonnel, lecturer in general medicine at the Montpellier-Nîmes Faculty of Medicine and general practitioner at the MSPU Avicenne, has been selected as the winner of the call for projects launched by the Occitanie Regional Health Agency (ARS).
+Dr. François Carbonnel, an associate professor at the Department of General Medicine in the Faculty of Medicine of Montpellier-Nîmes and a general practitioner at the Avicenne Medical Practice, has been selected as the winner of the call for proposals organized by the Occitanie Regional Health Agency (ARS).

-The environment can pose risks to our societies and our health.
-This training course raises awareness among our colleagues about what environmental health is.
+The environment can pose risks to our communities and our health.
+This training aims to raise awareness among our colleagues about what environmental health entails.
 We want to educate them about this still relatively unknown field.

 What is the purpose of this new training program?

-Thanks to this training, future general practitioners will initially be able to identify the risks that the environment poses to health so that they can treat them.
-Subsequently, they will be able to predict and avoid them.
+Through this training, future general practitioners will first be able to identify environmental health risks so that they can treat them.
+Later, they will be able to predict and prevent them.

-Who is this training for?
+Who is this training course intended for?

-This training is primarily intended for interns and teachers in general medicine.
-The aim of this training is to make it sustainable and useful so that we can offer it on a larger scale and ensure that environmental health issues are addressed across all regions.
+This training program is primarily intended for residents and faculty in general practice.
+The goal is to make this program sustainable and effective so that we can offer it on a larger scale and ensure that environmental health issues are addressed across all regions.

 September 9

-This day will be divided into two parts: the first part will be dedicated to training interns and teachers in general medicine.
-The second part will be open to the general public and will include a conference.
+The event will consist of two parts: the first part will focus on training residents and general practice instructors.
+The second part, open to the general public, will feature a lecture.

-Schedule for the day for interns
+Schedule for the day for residents

 8:30 a.m.